CardiacModelling/fitting-notebooks/README.md

 4. Simulating a novel protocol with steps and a sine wave
 5.

+## Installation

+Please see the [Myokit](https://github.com/MichaelClerx/myokit/) and [Pints](https://github.com/pints-team/pints) repos for installation instructions for both tools.

-## Some recommendations for fitting
+# Some recommendations for fitting

 1. Whenever possible, fit to **time-series data**, not to processed values such as time constants, IV-, or (in)activation curves.
 [This figure](https://www.biorxiv.org/content/10.1101/609875v1.full#F11) shows why: A score function defined on processed values (method 2 in the paper) can have a complex surface, full of local minima, while similar functions defined on the underlying time-series data (methods 3 and 4 in the paper) are convex and smooth.
 2. Define prior expectations on transition rates as well as parameters.
 See [https://www.biorxiv.org/content/10.1101/609875v1.full#F3](This figure) and the [supplementary materials](https://www.biorxiv.org/content/10.1101/609875v1.supplementary-material).
 3. Searching in a log-transformed parameter space [can make your problem more convex](https://dx.doi.org/10.1093/bioinformatics/btz020) (which is a good thing).
 4. Use an analytic solver if possible, if using an adaptive ODE solver make sure you [set very fine tolerances](https://mirams.wordpress.com/2018/10/17/ode-errors-and-optimisation/).
 5. Test the reliability of your fit by running repeated fits from different starting points (e.g. sampled uniformly from your prior).

-## Installation

-Please see the [Myokit](https://github.com/MichaelClerx/myokit/) and [Pints](https://github.com/pints-team/pints) repos for installation instructions for both tools.
+6. Before doing any experiments, test the whole set-up with simulated data (and simulated noise).